PsycoStea/SiYuan-n8n-nodes/README.md

 This package provides a single, comprehensive `SiYuan` node.
 You can select the desired action using the **Operation** dropdown within the node.

 ![SiYuan Node Example](./siyuan-image.png)
-*(Ensure siyuan-image.png is in the n8n directory of your repository)*

 **Supported Operations:**